-In 2021, the Nominating, Corporate Governance and Social Responsibility Committee engaged an independent adviser to assist with identifying qualified and diverse candidates for nomination as directors as part of its Board refreshment process.
-On March 22, 2022, the Board increased its size to ten directors from eight directors.
-The Nominating, Corporate Governance and Social Responsibility Committee nominated, and the Board elected, Nicole S. Jones and Stephen C. Robinson to fill such vacancies on the Board, in each case until the 2022 annual meeting of shareholders and until his or her successor is duly elected and qualifies or until his or her death, resignation, retirement or removal (whichever occurs earliest).
+In 2022, the Nominating, Corporate Governance and Social Responsibility Committee engaged an independent adviser to assist with identifying qualified and diverse candidates for nomination as directors as part of its Board refreshment process.
+Effective on April 7, 2023, the Board increased its size to ten directors from nine directors.
+The Nominating, Corporate Governance and Social Responsibility Committee recommended the nomination of Elsy Boglioli, who was recommended by the independent adviser, for election by the Board as a director of the Company to fill the vacancy on the Board.
+Effective on April 7, 2023, the Board elected Elsy Boglioli as a director of the Company to fill the vacancy on the Board until the Annual Meeting and until her successor is duly elected and qualifies or until her death, resignation, retirement or removal (whichever occurs earliest).